AerWyn81/HeadBlocks/docs/config/config.md

   actionBarMessage: "%prefix% &aPssst, a head is near &7(%arrow%) !"
 ```

-Option to set a sound when a head is not found to give the player a hint.
+Configure audio and visual hints to help players locate unfound heads.
-To make a head emit a sound, it must be activated in the `/hb options`, Hint tab.
+To enable hints for a specific head, activate it in `/hb options`, Hint tab.

-It is possible to change the `frequency` of the sound (the smaller the value,
-the more frequent the sound will be; the larger the value, the less frequent the sound will be).
-It is possible to increase the `volume` and `type of sound`.
+- `distance`: how close a player must be to receive hints
+- `frequency`: how often hints appear in ticks (lower values = more frequent)
+- `sound`: sound settings including volume and sound type
+- `actionBarMessage`: message shown to nearby players (supports `%arrow%` placeholder for direction)

 #### Internal Task